2026 Celebration for the Arts

 Janice Manchul

-For this year’s event we have hired Deaf ASL Interpreters to provide ASL to ASL interpretations.
-We have learned that this is a best practice in Deaf Culture, and we are eager to share with other Calgarians that we recognize and acknowledge ASL as its own language.
+Recognizing and acknowledging ASL as its own language, we have hired Deaf ASL Interpreters to provide ASL to ASL interpretations.
+We have learned that this is a best practice in Deaf Culture.

 At tonight’s event, hearing ASL interpreters sitting in the audience will provide interpretation to Deaf interpreters on the stage who will sign for any Deaf attendees in the audience.
 Seats have been reserved for the best view of the interpreters.